 In August 2015, the board of directors approved a plan to adopt the Extensis Retirement Savings Plan (the Plan), the 401k defined contribution plan of its professional employer organization, which provides payroll and human resources services.
 This change occurred on January 1, 2016.
 Employees are eligible for participation in the Plan after reaching 21 years of age and upon completion of six months of service.
 Under the provisions of the Plan, eligible employees may elect to defer a percentage of their salary subject to certain IRC limitations.
 The Foundation matches employee contributions up to 4% of the employee's salary.
-Foundation contributions to the Plan for the year ended August 31, 2019 were \$50,425.
+Foundation contributions to the Plan for the years ended August 31, 2020 and 2019 were \$46,172 and \$50,425, respectively.